The Evolution of Natural Language Models: Understanding Their Impact on AI

 Deep learning accelerated progress through several key innovations:

-Attention and transformers, enabling long-range context modeling
+Attention and transformers, which enabled long-range context modeling

 Generative modeling, producing fluent, human-like text